-Two matching early American quilts circa 1930 - 1940.
+Early American quilt circa 1930 - 1940.
 70 inches wide by 86 inches long.
 It can be used for a single bed or double.
 The American quilt-making tradition has its roots in the late 1700s and early 1800s.
 It was primarily during this period that quilt-making became a part of the American woman’s needlework experience.
 Surviving quilts from this earliest period are unfortunately rare, and are not often seen today outside of collections.
-This pair of quilts are in perfect condition and were bought as never used before.
+Is perfect condition and was bought as never used before.